-Underlying Fund Risk.
-ETFs in which a Fund invests are subject to investment advisory and other expenses, which will be indirectly paid by the Fund.
-As a result, the cost of investing in a Fund will be higher than the cost of investing directly in the Underlying Funds and may be higher than other funds that invest directly in stocks and bonds.
-Each of the ETFs is subject to its own specific risks, but the adviser expects the principal investments risks of such ETFs will be similar to the risks of investing in a Fund.
+Underlying ETF Risk.
+ETFs in which the Fund invests are subject to investment advisory and other expenses, which will be indirectly paid by the Fund.
+As a result, the cost of investing in the Fund will be higher than the cost of investing directly in the Underlying ETFs and may be higher than other funds that invest directly in stocks and bonds.
+Each of the ETFs is subject to its own specific risks, but the adviser expects the principal investments risks of such ETFs will be similar to the risks of investing in the Fund.